GARLC/garlc.github.com/convention-2013.md

 ####Dr. Mark Thornton####

-A senior fellow at the [Ludwig von Mises Institute](http://mises.org/fellow/12) has long championed the importance of strong monetary policy to regaining control of our out-of-control fiscal policy.
+A senior fellow at the [Ludwig von Mises Institute](http://mises.org/fellow/12), Mark has long championed the importance of strong monetary policy to regaining control of our out-of-control fiscal policy.

 ####State Representative Charles Gregory####

-[A freshman lawmaker from Kennesaw](http://charlesgregory.com/biography.aspx) will discuss the internal politics of the Georgia General Assembly and the importance of grassroots republican support to crafting conservative public policy.
+[A freshman lawmaker from Kennesaw](http://charlesgregory.com/biography.aspx), Charles will discuss the internal politics of the Georgia General Assembly and the importance of grassroots republican support to crafting conservative public policy.

 ####Congressman Dr. Paul Broun####